01Wait Until Close to Halloween to Buy

 06Recycle Unwanted Candy

-Kids accumulate a lot of Halloween candy before they even head out to trick or treat – from class parties, fall festivals, scout parties, etc. It's overkill!
+These days, kids accumulate a lot of Halloween candy before they even head out to trick-or-treat – from class parties, fall festivals, scout parties, etc. It's overkill!

 Cut back on the excess (and save some money) by having your kids sort out all the stuff that they don't like.
-Then, use it for the trick or treaters who come to your door.
+Then, give it to the trick-or-treaters who come to your door.
+This will cut down on how much you have to buy, and how much candy your kids eat, which could save you big time at the dentist.

 07Declutter Your Kids' Rooms

-Scoop up all those long-forgotten kids' meals toys that are taking up space in your kids' rooms and give them out in place of candy.
+Scoop up all those long-forgotten kids' meals toys that are taking up space in your kids' rooms, and give them out in place of candy.
 It's almost like getting paid to clean!
+Get your kids in on the action, so they can see how fun it is to share.

 Tip: Be sure to clean the toys before handing them out.
 It's as simple as filling a bucket with soapy water, letting them soak and giving them a quick scrub.
-Rinse them off and let the toys dry.
+Rinse them off; let the toys dry; and they're ready for their next owner.

 08Collect Yard Sale Freebies

-Sort through free boxes at yard sales for small toys that you can hand out to trick or treaters (you know: the kids' meal toys that other moms are trying to get rid of).
+Sort through free boxes at yard sales for small toys that you can hand out to trick-or-treaters (you know: the kids' meal toys that other moms are trying to get rid of).
+Every free toy you add to your candy bowl is another piece of candy that you don't have to buy.

 Tips for Saving Money on Halloween Candy